8 ways to prep your home for summer vacation

 As you ready your family for the summer adventures ahead, don’t forget to prep your home for your absence.
 Put your mind at ease by following these eight tips to prepare your home for summer vacation.

 Ready to pack up your summer clothes and leave work behind for a little while?
 Summer is the season for family time and fun in the sun, but don’t dive into vacation-mode before preparing your home first.
-According to the U. S. Department of Justice 2014 Special Report, household property crimes statistically occur at higher rates in the summer.
-This means that while you’re lounging at the beach or visiting family out-of-town, your “Old Kentucky Home” could be at risk.
+According to the U. S. Department of Justice, household property crimes statistically occur at higher rates in the summer.
+This means that while you’re lounging at the beach or visiting family out of town, your home could be at risk.

 As you ready your family for the summer adventures ahead, don’t forget to prep your home for your absence.
 Put your mind at ease by following these eight tips to prepare your home for summer vacation:

 Double-check locks on the windows and doors of your home before leaving.
 If you have a house alarm, be sure to set it!

 Set timers for one or two noticeable indoor lights, or just leave one on continuously.
 This should help maintain the appearance of a lived-in home.
 For the exterior of your dwelling, install an outdoor floodlight to fend off potential burglars.